Damon Lindelof

 Damon Laurence Lindelof (born April 24, 1973) is an American screenwriter, comic book writer, and producer.
-Among his accolades, he received three Primetime Emmy Awards, from twelve nominations.
+Among his accolades, he has received three Primetime Emmy Awards, from twelve nominations.
 In 2010, Time magazine named him one of the 100 most influential people in the world.

-Lindelof is best known as the creator and showrunner of numerous critically acclaimed television series, such as the ABC science fiction drama series Lost (2004–2010), the HBO supernatural drama series The Leftovers (2014–2017), and the HBO superhero limited series Watchmen (2019).
+Lindelof is best known as the creator and showrunner of numerous critically acclaimed television series, such as the ABC science fiction drama series Lost (2004–2010), the HBO supernatural drama series The Leftovers (2014–2017), the HBO superhero limited series Watchmen (2019), and the Peacock science fiction limited series Mrs. Davis (2023).

 Lindelof was also a writer on the CBS crime drama series Nash Bridges (2000–2001) and the NBC crime drama series Crossing Jordan (2001–2004).
 He co-wrote the films Cowboys & Aliens (2011), Prometheus (2012), Star Trek Into Darkness (2013), World War Z (2013), and Tomorrowland (2015).

 Early life and education

 Lindelof was born in Englewood, New Jersey, the son of Susan (Klausner), a teacher, and David Herbert Lindelof, a bank manager.
 Lindelof's mother is Ashkenazi Jewish, with family from Białystok, Poland.
 His father's ancestry included Swedish (where his Lindelof great-grandfather was born, in Välinge, Malmöhus), Norwegian, Spanish, and German.
 Lindelof celebrated his Bar Mitzvah in Teaneck, where he attended synagogue.

 Lindelof went to Teaneck High School, a school whose diverse student body he credits with expanding his horizons as a writer.
 He has stated, "I was a Jewish white kid growing up in Teaneck, but at the same time, I had African and Filipino and Asian friends and to have that experience all through high school while getting an awesome education was wonderful."
 He attended film school at New York University, performing briefly in the band Petting Zoo, and moved to Los Angeles after graduating.